 What are Judaic and Israel Studies?

 Judaic Studies explores the history and culture of the Jewish people over a period of four millennia in the Land of Israel and in the Diaspora (Dispersion) through the tools of the humanities and the social sciences.
-The field began as an academic discipline in Europe during the nineteenth century and developed within universities and research centers the world over during the twentieth and twenty-first.
+The field began as an academic discipline in Europe during the nineteenth century and developed within universities and research centers the world over during the twentieth and twenty-first centuries.
 Israel Studies is a much more recent field dedicated to interpreting the culture, politics and society of the modern State of Israel.

 Five Common Misconceptions About Judaic & Israel Studies